Part of the AEO Hub — browse all 28 AEO guides.

 A short, honest note on the product, because this article has a clear commercial interest and pretending otherwise would be the kind of thing the forbidden-wording list exists to prevent.
 Attrifast is not a citation tracker.
 It does not replay prompts against ChatGPT and count your mentions; Profound, Geoptie, SE Ranking, and Loamly do that, and they do it well.
 What Attrifast ships is the half those tools cannot: the per-engine revenue attribution that converts a tracker's classic SOV into Revenue SOV.

 The mechanics on the Attrifast side: a 4 KB cookieless script, server-side referral detection against the AI-engine domain list, a Stripe checkout.session.completed webhook join that requires no manual reconciliation, and a per-engine revenue breakdown in the same dashboard as your other channels.
 Setup is roughly two minutes if you are on a supported stack.
-Base tier is $29/mo.
+The Pro tier is $15/mo, with a free tier for one site.
 The full mechanics of the detection and revenue join live in the revenue attribution feature page and the per-engine tracking guides for ChatGPT, Perplexity, Claude, and Gemini.

 The first-person reason I built it: I was the operator with the beautiful SOV chart and the unanswerable revenue question, on my own SaaS, in 2024.
 I had the visibility number.
 I could not tell my own board what it was worth.
 Revenue SOV is the metric I wished I could compute then, and the revenue join is the piece I had to build to compute it.